ujr/myclib/doc/Utils.md

 If the current year is less than 1000 or greater than 9999, it will be written as the string `xxxx`.
 Return the number of characters written.

+---

+**signum:** returns 1 if its argument is positive,
+0 if it is zero, or -1 if it is negative.
+Works with integers and floating-point numbers.
+However, NaN (not-a-number) returns 0, not NaN (because we always return an integer).
+The function is not called `sign` so that this useful name remains available.